uamuzibora/bifrost/README.md

 `$ bifrost --dump` Dumps the MySQL db of the instance associated with the commit and SCPs it to your current working directory as `openmrs.sql`.

 `$ bifrost --view` Opens your system's default browser at the root URL of your OpenMRS install on the instance.

+## Tip: ignoring SSH host keys

+Each time you fire up a new instance, the host will change.
+This means that when you ssh in, you'll be asked to confirm another host key.
+This ends up cluttering your known_hosts file (which is difficult to reverse if you have `HashKnownHosts` turned on).
+The solution is to put this in your `~/.ssh/config`:

+    Host *.amazonaws.com
+        UserKnownHostsFile /dev/null
+        StrictHostKeyChecking no

+Please understand the security implications of this before doing so.